 - Holding an actual camera, no matter how small, changes things.
 It puts you in a photographer mindset.

-I’ve been so busy playing with the photography aspect of the camera that I completely forgot to test it for video.
+I’ve been so busy playing with the photography aspect of the Canon G7X Mark II that I completely forgot to test it for video.
 The actual reason for getting it!

 The only video I’ve captured so far was a moment when two geese started having words with each other.
 It was in my pocket and within seconds I was able to capture all the geese action.